 At this point, we know to use only MX Guarddog servers.
 That is not enough to stop some spammers, with more spam organizations using a technique called a direct delivery attack.
 Spammers simply ignore your MX records, attempting to deliver their junk direct to your server by trying common server names such as mail.example.com or the IP address of your website.

 To stop these spammers you must harden your email server, forcing all mail for your domain to pass through the MX Guarddog servers.
 For tips about protecting your server check our blog posting about direct delivery attacks.

 Most organizations receive the bulk of their mail from their home country.
 If you are based in Germany most of your legitimate mail will come from Germany, if you are based in Canada most of your mail will come from Canada.

-We place blacklisted mail into quarantine, we do not silently delete any messages.
+We place blocklisted mail into quarantine, we do not silently delete any messages.

-You can always use whitelisting rules to allow any mail from a blacklisted country to pass without inspection.
+You can always use whitelisting rules to allow any mail from a blocklisted country to pass without inspection.